Therapy is vital to the process of healing and recovery from childhood trauma. It takes commitment, it takes time, and it takes a lot of hard work.

 10. Acceptance isn’t just about the abuse suffered, it’s also about the lifetime of effects.

 Childhood trauma causes physical changes in the brain during it’s earliest and most crucial times of development.
-Changes that occured due to the constant stress hormones being pumped through your body as a child.
+Changes that occurred due to the constant stress hormones being pumped through your body as a child.
 Those physical changes have psychological affects that manifest in your behaviors, your responses, and your beliefs of self.
 PTSD due to childhood trauma can feel like a chronic illness.

 11. It’s a long-term commitment, and the time you need depends on you.